 True security expertise is a rare commodity today.
 It usually takes at least 2 years of experience before security practitioners become reasonably well qualified at simple security tasks.
 For more skilled advisers, at least ten years of relevant experience seems necessary in order to gain in-depth understanding of the issues.
 To make good management decisions and also have outstanding technical knowledge is a true rarity.
 Unless your staff includes this sort of expertise in the area of interest, outside assistance may be the only way to address critical security concerns.

 When you are short on available time and have many specific tasks to do, second tier security consultants will often be adequate, under proper guidance.
 Most security consulting firms have these sorts of people available to do work.
 An appropriate supervisor is usually required to manage them as well.
 These are generally different people than the people brought in when expertise is the critical factor in the decision.

 For objective outside opinions, it is almost always important to have true experts.
 In these cases, some companies make the mistake of hiring the expert for internal political purposes of validating one or another point of view.
 Any expert worth having will not bend to political pressures and will give a straight answer.
 These are the same experts that are typically used for option 2.

 Using consultants for making enterprise decisions is never a sound approach.
-While executive management may reasonably rely on outside opiniolns in making their decisions, they cannot cede the responsibility for the decisions to others.
-If they allow others to make those decisions for them, they are not acting in a reasonable and prudent fashion in fulfilling their fudiciary role for the enterprise.
+While executive management may reasonably rely on outside opinions in making their decisions, they cannot cede the responsibility for the decisions to others.
+If they allow others to make those decisions for them, they are not acting in a reasonable and prudent fashion in fulfilling their fiduciary role for the enterprise.
 This is true at every level.